w3c/tv-ggie/identity-use-cases.md

 Identity Use Case 6: Anonymizing the Creation of Content (Formerly UC 3, revised)
 John is an amateur photographer and videographer.
 He posts many of his creations, often for profit through contributions from viewers, advertising or by offering it for sale.
 Some of his work is controversial and has in the past generated vitriolic responses and even threats to him and his family.
 He would like to be able to choose when and whether to
-•	link his true identity to his work
+* Link his true identity to his work
-•	link a unique identity his work
+* Llink a unique identity his work
-•	remain totally anonymous
+* Remain totally anonymous

 His true identity would be used to build his portfolio.
 A linked identity might be used to allow audiences to follow his work and to allow him to profit from those works without revealing his true identify.
 Multiple linked identities would allow him to target different audiences with different works.
 Anonymous unlinked identities would allow his to post his more controversial work without fear of having it linked to him or his family.
 Recognizing that it is not just his name that can be used to identify him, he wants to be able to control access to other PII that could be used to identify him under the various scenarios.
 In addition to the PII information in Use Case 1, his camera (or smart phone, etc.) may attach PII such as location, date and time, etc., to his photos and videos which can be used to tie his pseudonyms to his true identity.
 However, he would like to maintain the ability for this information to be recovered and used for billing or other purposes, at least in the case of linked pseudonyms.